Written By:

 2. Desktop Extenders

-Desktop extenders do more than just boost your wifi.
-They often have extra ports for wired connections.
-They’re bigger than wall plugs and sit on desks or shelves.
-Perfect for hooking up computers, gaming consoles, or smart devices.
+Desktop extenders boost your WiFi and offer extra ports for wired connections.
+They are larger and sit on desks or shelves.

 3. Outdoor Extenders